UncleCShark/Cmaketopia/Docs/DevelopmentEnvironment.md

 3. Ninja build tool
 4. Your favourite IDE with CMAKE support or the preferable text editor

 The minimum CMake version 3.8 is required for this tutorial.
-Run quickly:runner: to your computer grab [Cmake for your platform](https://cmake.org/download/) and install it, remember to tick any add to path option.
+Run quickly:runner: to your computer grab [Cmake for your platform](https://cmake.org/download/) and install it, remember to tick any "add to path" option.
 Download [Ninja](https://ninja-build.org/) and plant it in your platform.
 Be quick on the draw:zap:, just copy ninja.exe to Cmake/bin installation folder.
 There are many good free C++ compilers you can use:

 - [Gnu Compiler Collection](http://gcc.gnu.org/);